Sector Guide

 Unlike government schools, independent schools are not required by legislation to provide beginning teachers with a specific entitlement to reduced face-to-face teaching time or a formally allocated Accreditation Supervisor.
 In practice, many large independent schools do provide strong accreditation support — but it is not guaranteed, and smaller schools sometimes don't have the infrastructure to deliver it well.

-Ask explicitly at interview: "What does your accreditation support process look like for beginning teachers?
+Ask at interview: "What does your accreditation support process look like for beginning teachers?
 Who would be my Accreditation Supervisor, and how does the school manage the observation and submission process?"

 State-by-state variation